cimview/DashProtected/README.md

 1. **api_token = get_initial_token(username, password)** This method takes a username or password and returns a unique string api, or None if the user could not be authenticated or was unauthorized.
 2. **api_token = get_token_status(api_token)** This method takes an existing string api token and returns the same if the token is valid, or None if the token is invalid for some reason, ie- the token exceeded some timeout, was revoked on the backend, etc.
 3. **invalidate_token(api_token)** This method takes an existing string api token and invalidates it.

+The auth API object can implement simple login functionality such as the hardcoded functionality below, or it can

 ### Login view builder